HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

 ### Implementing OIDC SSO

-### Enable SSO between HCL DX and HCL Leap on Kubernetes

-This guide explains how to enable single sign-on (SSO) between HCL Digital Experience (DX)and HCL Leap on Kubernetes by using OpenID Connect (OIDC).

-The [OIDC](./../../../deployment/manage/security/people/authentication/oidc/index.md) method connects directly to your preferred identity provider (IdP), such as Keycloak, Azure Active Directory (AD), or Okta.
+This guide explains how to enable SSO between HCL DX and HCL Leap on Kubernetes using OIDC.
+The [OIDC](./../../../deployment/manage/security/people/authentication/oidc/index.md) approach connects directly to your preferred Identity Provider (IdP).
 By configuring DX and Leap to trust your central IdP, users can sign in once and access both applications securely.
 Authentication and access control are managed in a single location.

-#### Steps

 1. Choose and configure your IdP.

-1. Choose and configure your IdP.

     1. Create a client registration for each product (DX and Leap).
 Your IdP will serve as the single point of truth for credential inputs.

     2. (Optional) Customize the IdP access UI.
-Refer to [IdP Customization and Consideration](./../../../deployment/manage/security/people/authentication/oidc/dx-oidc-customization-considerations.md) for more information.
+For more information, refer to [IdP Customization and Consideration](./../../../deployment/manage/security/people/authentication/oidc/dx-oidc-customization-considerations.md).

 2. Enable OIDC in HCL DX.

-    Refer to [Updating WebSphere to support OIDC Authentication for DX](./../../../deployment/manage/security/people/authentication/oidc/dx-update-websphere-for-oidc.md) to enable OIDC on the HCL DX Websphere Application Server.
+    To enable OIDC on HCL DX using the WebSphere Application Server, refer to [Updating WebSphere to support OIDC Authentication for DX](./../../../deployment/manage/security/people/authentication/oidc/dx-update-websphere-for-oidc.md).
-1. Create a client registration for each product (DX and Leap).
-Your IdP serves as the single point of truth for credential input.

-2. (Optional) Customize the IdP access UI.
-For more information, see [IdP customization and considerations](./../../../deployment/manage/security/people/authentication/oidc/dx-oidc-customization-considerations.md).

-3. Enable OIDC in HCL Leap.
 3. Enable OIDC in HCL Leap.

     You can configure Leap to use OIDC as the primary authentication mechanism, making it a relying party (RP) to your IdP.
 When OIDC is enabled, the user and group lookup features in Leap aren’t available and must be disabled as part of the configuration.